nflverse/nfldata/RSTUDIO-INTRO.md

 ![Blank RStudio Image With Explanations](http://www.habitatring.com/rstudio.png)

 Before we begin, we have to install some packages.
-Packages are helpful code other people have written that aren't part of the basic R. Fortunately, R has as simple command to install them:
+Packages are helpful code other people have written that aren't part of the basic R. Fortunately, R has an easy way to install them:

 ``` r
 install.packages("tidyverse")